 - It helps in activating your digestion

 This yoga pose is also known as Uttanasana.
-This yoga pose is incredibly beneficial for revitalizing and therapeutic effects.
-WIth a concessional rush of blood towards your head, it revitalizes your cells with a boost of oxygen.
+This yoga pose is incredibly beneficial for revitalising and therapeutic effects.
+A concessional rush of blood towards your head revitalises your cells with a boost of oxygen.

-- Start with resting your hands on your thighs and exhaling.
+- Start by resting your hands on your thighs and exhaling.

 - Now bend forward with the focus on hip joints.

 - Lengthen up your front torso by drawing your belly slightly

 - place the fingertips on the floor by keeping the knees straight.

 - You can also touch the back of your ankles or cross your forearms.

 - Press your heels on the floor to tone your thighs

 - Now lift your sit bones towards the sky

 - Loosen up the head to hang to release all the tension in your shoulder and back